Installation Failed: Could Not Create Directory

 2. Verify Directory Ownership:

 • In some cases, ownership conflicts might arise.
-Contact your hosting provider to ensure the directories are owned by the correct user (often www-data on Apache servers).
+Contact your hosting provider to ensure the directories are owned by the correct user (often www-data On Apache servers).

 3. Temporary Directory: